hoostus/beancount-ynab5/README.md

 # beancount-ynab5
- Import YNAB5 transactions into beancount, a plaintext accounting system
+ Import YNAB5 transactions into beancount, a plaintext accounting system.

 # What it does.